Darthseid/ITMT-Capstone/README.md

 ## Contribution

+Lines Committed the Project

+simply clone the repo and run this script in the terminal

+    ./gitstats.sh

 March 8

-Lines Commited the Project

 |Lines| User|
 |---|---|